 Parents Need to Know

 Parents need to know that Shrek includes some edgy humor directed at teens and adults.
-It's a shame that Hollywood finds it necessary to include this material in a movie that would be otherwise perfect family fare, but that's the economic reality of this era of moviemaking.
-The jokes teens and adults snicker at (like when Shrek wonders if the small Lord Farquaad is compensating for something with his very tall castle) will be over the heads of most younger kids, but parents should be ready for some questions.
-There's also plenty of potty humor and gross-out joke directed at kids – mostly based on the appalling personal habits of ogres.
+The jokes that teens and adults snicker at (like when Shrek wonders whether the small Lord Farquaad is compensating for something with his very tall castle) will be over the head of most younger kids, but parents should be ready for some questions.
+There's also plenty of potty humor and gross-out jokes directed at kids – mostly based on the appalling personal habits of ogres.
 Scary scenes for young ones include fights with guards, villagers coming after Shrek with pitchforks, and a fire-breathing dragon (who turns nice when she falls for Donkey).
-A bird explodes and its eggs are eaten, and a character is eaten in one gulp by the dragon, but it's not graphic.
+A bird explodes, and its eggs are eaten, and a character is eaten in one gulp by the dragon, but it's not graphic.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-The computer animation is breathtaking, like nothing seen before it.
+The computer animation is breathtaking for its time, like nothing seen before it.
 The textures are stunning.
 The glass, fire, clouds, and water seem three-dimensional, and you will feel that Donkey's fur almost brushes your hand.
 The animation has wonderful warmth and depth, but it also has a great deal of character and wit.
 The facial expressions and body language are such a treat that the audience can't help thinking that if ogres and donkeys and don't really look like that, they should.